-- 1. The Student Body President, Speaker of the Legislature, and Chief Financial Officer or their designee(s) shall provide oversight over all Arms. - 2.
+- 1. The Student Body President, Executive Vice President, and Vice President of Financial Affairs or their designee(s) shall provide oversight over all Arms. - 2.
 The SGA Legislature can, through legislation, command an Arm to take an action. - 3.
 The Student Body President along with the SGA Advisor must perform periodic performance reviews of paid directors. - 4.
 All actions taken by any Arm are subject to review by the SGA Legislature, President, or Governance Board at any time.